jonasschultemattler/wce/README.md

 # Weighted Cluster Editing

-This package provides an implementation of a branch-and-bound algorithm [cite] for the Weighted Cluster Editing Problem.
+This package provides an exact solver for the Weighted Cluster Editing Problem.
-It features implementations of upper bounds:
+It implements the branch-and-bound algorithm by cite and features implementations of
+## Heuristics
 ...
-lower bounds:
+## Data Reductions
 ...
-data reduction rules:
+## Lower Bounds
 ...

 ## Benchmarks:
 Datasets [cite]
-Cactus-plot for comparison with Gurobi and KIT-Solver
+Cactus-plot for comparison with Gurobi

 ## Getting started:
 1. Install Docker